 - Present your research via online video presentation to the conference audience lively.

 - Meet face-to-face with HD Video & Audio.

 - Watch the presentation or webinar.

 - Share the screens and PDF documents.

 - Discuss with peer presenters, session chair and evaluation panel members and get the feedback lively.

-- Be evaluated by an international evaluation panel and win an award as a best presenter.
+- Be evaluated by an international evaluation panel and win an award as the best presenter.